BigDataIA-Fall2024-TeamA1/Final-Project/README.md

 ### Solution 2

 1. **Query Completion (Query Completion Agent)**
    - **Function**: Completes incomplete descriptions provided by lawyers (Facts, Issues, Reasoning, Decision).
+Lawyers may not have a idea about their cases, and we support fuzzy search.
+Lawyers can also search for a case of miraculous turnaround, which probably gives them inspirations to turn the tables.
    - **Implementation**:
      - Uses OpenAI GPT-4 to complete user inputs.
      - Extracts core elements and generates semantic embeddings.